 Nutrition information may not always be accurate.

-Quick & Easy Instant Pot Fudge - Pin it for later!
+Quick & Easy Instant Pot Holiday Fudge - Pin it for later!

 You'll love these recipes too!